Miko: History

 [T]he miko was forced into a state of mendicancy as the shrines and temples that provided her with a livelihood fell into bankruptcy.
 Disassociated from a religious context, her performance moved further away from a religious milieu and more toward one of a non-ecclesiastical nature.
 The travelling miko, known as the aruki miko, became associated with prostitution. ...
-[T]he miko's stature as a woman close to the kami diminished as a patriarchal, militaristic society took over.
+[T]he miko's stature as a woman close to the kami diminished as a patriarchal, militaristic society took over.Originally, miko held ritualist functions in their own right, including the reception of oracles (takusen) while in a state of spirit possession; this role was gradually assumed instead by male ritual specialists, kannushi, hafuri, and negi, with miko progressively relegated to positions subordinate to them.
+A further distinction should be drawn between miko historically attached to a specific shrine and those who resided in a village or traveled the country as itinerant ritual specialists (kitōshi).

 During the Edo period (1603–1868), writes Groemer, "the organizational structures and arts practiced by female shamans in eastern Japan underwent significant transformations".
 Though in the Meiji period (1868–1912), many shamanistic practices were outlawed:

 After 1867 the Meiji government's desire to create a form of state Shinto headed by the emperor—the shaman-in-chief of the nation—meant that Shinto needed to be segregated from both Buddhism and folk-religious beliefs.
 As a result, official discourse increasingly repeated negative views of Miko and their institutions.

 There was an edict called (巫女禁断令, Miko Kindanrei) enforced by security forces loyal to Imperial forces, forbidding all spiritual practices by miko, issued in 1873, by the Religious Affairs Department (教部).